bogiebro/sting/README.md

 The *view* is the set of currently active hashes.

-### Creating New Definitions

-When you define a new function or variable, Sting takes its hash and stores it in the *log*.
+**Creating new definitions**: When you define a new function or variable, Sting takes its hash and stores it in the *log*.
 Then, it stores the name you assigned it in the *namespace*.
 Finally, it adds the hash to the *view* set.

-### Hiding Definitions

-Definitions can't be deleted in Sting, but they can be hidden.
+**Hiding definitions**: Definitions can't be deleted in Sting, but they can be hidden.
 This just means we remove the associated hash from the *view*.
 The hash can always be added back if you want to add it back to your program.

-### Updating Definitions
+**Navigating history**: To show an old version or alternate branch of a definition, we swap outs its hash in the *view* set.
+This old definition may depend on old versions of other functions, which must be added to the *view* set as well.
+We continue recursively like this until all the necessary hashes are included.
+If we are switching to a particular branch, we mark this branch as the active one.

-Updating name `n` to map to hash *h2* instead of *h1* is similar to making a new definition.
+**Updating definitions**: Updating name `n` to map to hash *h2* instead of *h1* is similar to making a new definition.
 We add *h2* and its definition to the *log*, we add the mapping from *h2* to `n` to the *namespace*, and we swap out *h2* for *h1* in the *view*.
 There's a few extra steps here, though.
 First, we need to map *h2* to *h1* in the *chain*.
 Next, if there's an active branch in *h1*'s connected component, we move this branch to point to *h2*.
 Finally, we need to propagate the update to anything in the *view* that depends on `n`.

-### Update Propagation
+**Update propagation**:

 Say we had a program like this: